akhamanjezi/helpers/README.md

 ## toDynamicFont.py

-A python program that returns the environment-dependent [Font](https://developer.apple.com/documentation/swiftui/font) for a given font pt size.
+A python script that returns the environment-dependent [Font](https://developer.apple.com/documentation/swiftui/font) for a given font pt size.

 ### Usage

-A python program that returns the [Font.Weight](https://developer.apple.com/documentation/swiftui/font/weight) for a given numeric value.
+A python script that returns the [Font.Weight](https://developer.apple.com/documentation/swiftui/font/weight) for a given numeric value.

 ```zsh
 $   python toDynamicFont.py 13